UW-CTRL/AA548-spr2024/bite-size-notes/week-4-d-Example of LQR-name.md

 # Objectives:
-	-1.Review the LQR
+1. Review the LQR
-	-2.Walkthough a example of invertid pendulem
+2. Walkthough a example of invertid pendulem
 # Introduction:

 # Preliminaries
 # Main body: